 Fitness Journey Background

 I joined a gym and dedicated myself to getting in shape.
 Along with working out regularly I paid attention to what I ate and when I went to bed.
-I did not start this lifestyle change just because I thought I was “fat.”
-In fact, I was not.
+I didn’t start this lifestyle change just because I thought I was “fat.”
+In fact, I wasn’t.
 But, I did know that I felt sluggish and uncomfortable in my own skin.
 Routine was good for me and my body started to feel good again, internally too.

 Around this time I realized how important my overall health in my 20’s could be for my future.
 This helped fuel my fire.
 I got a great routine down- I was at the gym every (weekday) morning, went to school for 8 hours, and then most nights went to work.
 Packing my snacks and lunches instead of going out to eat and drinking as much water as I could helped, too.
 I was really proud of myself as I started to see changes.
 It took awhile at first but once it was noticeable, I felt great.

 Even after I graduated from cosmetology school, I stuck with my workouts and trying to drink a lot of water.
-I dabbled with the protein powders and bars and some of that as well.
-But when it came down to it, consistent physical activity, water and well balanced meals were the best for me.
+I dabbled with the protein powders and bars as well.
+But when it came down to it, consistent physical activity, water, and well-balanced meals were the best for me.

 I was on track with my fitness routine for about 3 years.

 One day I realized I didn’t fit into one of my favorite pairs of pants.
 I thought it was really weird.
 I kept noticing after that.
 So I weighed myself.
 And boy, was I shocked.
 I was 15 pounds heavier than I usually was.
 It seemed like it happened quickly so I went to my doctor.
 But, I was wrong, it happened gradually over about 6 months.
 I was really upset with myself.
 How could I let years of work just go away.
 I am back to where I started in 2012.
-I gained the weight back, I don’t fit into my clothes well and my body does not feel good.
-My parents said they would not have noticed, that I do not look overweight.
-They are right.
-I am not overweight.
+I gained the weight back, I don’t fit into my clothes well and my body doesn’t feel good.
+My parents said they wouldn’t have noticed, that I don’t look overweight.
+And they’re right.
+I’m not overweight.
 But, I don’t feel good.
 And isn’t that the biggest part of glam?
 Feeling good about yourself.